LabTranslationalArchitectomics/riboWaltz/README.md

     example_metaprofile_28[["plot"]]
 ![example_metaprofile_28](https://github.com/LabTranslationalArchitectomics/riboWaltz/blob/master/vignettes/example_metaprofile_28.png)

-  Another way to visualize the previous data is a metahaetmap where the intensity of the colour depends on the abundance of P-sites in a specific position (corresponding to the height of the line for the metaprofiles).
+  Another way to visualize the previous data is a heatmap where the intensity of the colour depends on the abundance of P-sites in a specific position (corresponding to the height of the line for the meta-profiles).
 This representation is the optimal choice in order to compare multiple samples or look at the behavior of the data if different populations of reads are considered.
-The `metaheatmap_psite` function provides a collection of metaheatmaps generated using the same set of transcripts while the reads are associated to either a variety of biological conditions or subsets of the same dataset.
+The `metaheatmap_psite` function provides a collection of heatmaps generated using the same set of transcripts while the reads are associated to either a variety of biological conditions or subsets of the same dataset.

-  To show how it works, let's suppose we want to check how the reads of 28 nucleotdes (the most frequent in our example) behave with respect to the whole dataset.
+  To show how the function works, let's suppose we want to check how the reads of 28 nucleotdes (the most frequent length in our example) behave with respect to the whole dataset.
 In principle it would be sufficient to compare the two metaprofiles displayed above, but in order to have a better view of the data we will exploit the `metaheatmap_psite` function.
 The first step is to create a list of data frames containing the data of interest:

     comparison_df <- list()
     comparison_df[["subsample_28nt"]] <- subset(reads_psite_list[["Samp1"]], length == 28)